Skip to content

 More information on tools suggested and supported by our office can be found on the Student Response System Guide.

 - forming small groups of students to lead class discussions and generate discussion questions

-- breaking out class into small groups to discuss first and then revert to whole class discussion
+- breaking into small groups to discuss first and then revert to whole class discussion

 - using techniques such as think-pair-share and knowledge mapping to articulate what students have learned